Humira Prefilled pen (antirheumatoid arthritis medicines)

 Tell your doctor as soon as possible if you notice any of the following:

-- Persistent cough, weight loss, listlessness, fever
+- Signs of tuberculosis such as persistent cough, weight loss, listlessness, fever

 - Signs of infection such as fever, malaise, wounds, dental problems, burning on urination